Queries

 ]

-Users can request that certain features be recomputed by resolvers at query time instead of sampled from the offline store.
+Users can request that features (or a subset of features) be recomputed by resolvers at query time instead of sampled from the offline store.
 For more information, see recompute_features.

 dataset: Dataset = ChalkClient().offline_query(